TimMilesCox/RTA1/rta/util.rta/README.txt

 	.
 	.

 volume gives a volume label.
-That acts as owner of the top directory
+The volume label is the top directory

 tree means a directory